-(Public Administration & international Affairs)
+Peter Wilcoxen 2016-19 (Public Administration & International Affairs)

 Project: Proposes to build an extensible, multi-layer suite of interactive online materials to support flipped classroom or hybrid approaches to teaching core topics in microeconomics to students with heterogeneous backgrounds.
 The materials would build on best practices in online economics teaching, including extensive use of short videos and interactive exercises.
 They would be available to other instructors at departments across Syracuse University and ESF and would be modular to allow flexibility when integrating them into existing courses.